 Civilians continued to suffer the effects of armed conflict in Afghanistan throughout 2017.
-Between 1 January and 31 December, UNAMA documented 10,453 civilian casualties (3,438 deaths and 7,015 injured),3 an overall decrease of nine per cent compared to 2016 and the first year-on-year decrease recorded by UNAMA since 2012.
-While the number of civilian deaths reduced by two per cent from 2016 and the number of civilians injured decreased by 11 per cent, the overall continuation of high numbers of civilian casualties underscores the enormous human cost of the ongoing armed conflict.4 Between 1 January 2009 and 31 December 2017, the armed conflict in Afghanistan claimed the lives of 28,291 civilians and injured 52,366 others.
+Between 1 January and 31 December, UNAMA documented 10,453 civilian casualties (3,438 deaths and 7,015 injured),3 an overall decrease of nine per cent compared to 2016 and the first year-on-year decrease recorded by UNAMA since 2012.4 While the number of civilian deaths reduced by two per cent from 2016 and the number of civilians injured decreased by 11 per cent, the overall continuation of high numbers of civilian casualties underscores the enormous human cost of the ongoing armed conflict.
+Between 1 January 2009 and 31 December 2017, the armed conflict in Afghanistan claimed the lives of 28,291 civilians and injured 52,366 others.

-The nine per cent decrease in civilian casualties in 2017 mainly resulted from less harm to civilians caused by ground fighting compared to 2016, while civilian casualties from suicide and complex attacks continued to rise.5 Such attacks caused 22 per cent of all civilian casualties in Afghanistan in 2017,6 with 16 per cent of all civilian casualties during the year occurring from such attacks in Kabul city.
-Civilian casualties from suicide and complex attacks countrywide increased by 17 per cent compared to 2016 - as a result, 2017
+The nine per cent decrease in civilian casualties in 2017 mainly resulted from less harm to civilians caused by ground fighting compared to 2016, while civilian casualties from suicide and complex attacks continued to rise.5 Suicide and complex attacks caused 22 per cent of all civilian casualties in Afghanistan in 2017,6 with 16 per cent of all civilian casualties during the year occurring from such attacks in Kabul city.
+Civilian casualties from suicide and complex attacks countrywide increased by 17 per cent compared to 2016 - as a result, 2017 recorded the highest number of civilian casualties from suicide and complex